Sound is all around us. Music, as one form of sound, is everywhere in our daily lives, influencing us both consciously and unconsciously.

 I was always fascinated by music and what it can do.
 As a child I couldn’t resist reacting to the sounds I was hearing, responding to every beat, phrase, or colour with movement.
 Although I don’t come from a musical family, I come from a creative one.
 My parents encouraged my natural response to music initially through dance before I took up playing the saxophone at age ten.

-As a saxophonist, I went on to study Music Performance at undergraduate and masters level.
-I was always drawn to performance of new, or ‘contemporary’ music, particularly music composed in Ireland.
-It was an exciting prospect to be a part of something.
-To create as opposed to recreate.
-I always felt Irish music shouldn’t be restricted or defined by genre.
-I went on to curate a number of concerts designed to blend traditional and contemporary Irish music.
-Michael McGlynn’s instrumental music wasthe perfect way to link everything together, transcending the boundaries of genre.
+I was always excited by the performance of new, or ‘contemporary’ music, particularly music composed in Ireland.
+It was an exciting prospect to create as opposed to recreate.
+I always felt Irish music shouldn’t be restricted or defined by genre so I went on to curate a number of concerts designed to blend traditional and contemporary Irish music.
+Michael McGlynn’s instrumental music was the perfect way to link everything together, transcending the boundaries of genre.

 I'm a huge believer in the ability for music to tell a story without words.
-Even though the most beautiful texts in the pieces we perform, ANÚNA does just that.
+Even though there are beautiful texts in the pieces we perform, ANÚNA does just that.
 The music and intent alone can tell the story.
 When combined with the words, it can then be extremely powerful.
-Despite being viewed by many as strongly linked with the island of Ireland, ANÚNA don’t exclusively perform in the Irish language.
-Although many of the group’s singers come from the island of Ireland, many of the members are drawn from other nationalities.
-Michael’s compositions are strongly influenced by the history and mythology of Ireland and beyond.
-However, no matter what language ANÚNA perform in, there is still a connection or experience to be found for each listener.
+No matter what language ANÚNA perform in, there is still a connection or experience to be found for each listener.

 If the island of Ireland could sing, I really believe ANÚNA would be its sound.